 We are a Berkeley, California-based naming and writing studio.
 Since 1990, we’ve kept busy working with passionate people who can embrace creativity without being assholes.
 So far, so good.

-Names were screened domestically and internationally.
+Names were screened in the US and EU.

 Who do we work with?